When it comes to determining which Medicare coverage is right for your situation, there’s a long list of factors that you can and should consider.

 Part A copayments apply if and when you’re hospitalized for longer than 60 days, or spend more than 20 days in a skilled nursing facility after being discharged from the hospital.
 Here are the details:

-- In 2024, the Part A copayment is $408 per inpatient day (days 61-90 in the benefit period for which the deductible applied).
-This amount has not yet been finalized for 2025, but it’s projected to be $421 per day in 2025.
+- In 2026, the Part A copayment is $434 per inpatient day (days 61-90 in the benefit period for which the deductible applied).

-- The Part A copayment is $816 per inpatient day for day 91 and beyond during a benefit period in 2024, and is projected to be $842 per day in 2025.
+- The Part A copayment is $868 per inpatient day for day 91 and beyond during a benefit period in 2026.
 These are your lifetime reserve days, and you only get 60 of them throughout your lifetime.
 They only start to be used up once you’ve spent 90 days in the hospital during a single benefit period.
 But if you do use up all your lifetime reserve days and don’t have supplemental coverage, you’re responsible for all hospital costs after the lifetime reserve days are used up.
 However, if you’re discharged, stay out of the hospital for at least 60 days, and then have to be readmitted, a new benefit period would begin and you’d only have to pay the Part A deductible for the first 60 days of inpatient care in the new benefit period.

 - Medicare Part A covers 100% of the cost of skilled nursing facility care for the first 20 days, as long as you had at least a three-night inpatient hospital stay prior to the skilled nursing facility stay.
-After the first 20 days, your skilled nursing facility coinsurance in 2024 is $204 per day for days 21-100.
+After the first 20 days, your skilled nursing facility coinsurance in 2026 is $217 per day for days 21-100.
 (After that, Medicare no longer covers skilled nursing facility charges, so you’ll pay the full cost.)
-In 2025, this copay is projected to increase to $210.50 per day.

 Learn more about Medicare Part A.